jimmysmits/CloudNotes/Terraform.md

 ```

-Important: For example, if we need to access the value of Key1 (Value1) we can using the next example `var.mymap["Key1"]`
+_Important:_ For example, if we need to access the value of Key1 (Value1) we can using the next example `var.mymap["Key1"]`

-Note: Remember, we use [ ] for list, and we use { } for maps
+🗒️: Remember, we use [ ] for list, and we use { } for maps

-#### INPUT VARIABLES
+#### Input variables

-Is useful to permit the user to manually set a variable when we run Terraform plan, we can add a "description" and when we run a plan shows a message

-It is useful to permit the user to set a variable manually when we run Terraform plan, we can add a "description," and when we run a plan, it shows a message
+It is useful to permit the user to set a variable manually when we run Terraform plan, we can add a "description," and when we run a plan, it shows a message.

 ```
 variable "vpc_name" {